Media Release: ‘No Surprises’ Federal Budget for Financial Services Industry

-The Financial Services Council (FSC) welcomes the Government’s announcement that the Treasury will...
+The Financial Services Council (FSC) welcomes the release of the Government’s exposure draft...

-Welcome to Issue 78 of the FSC Policy Update.
+Welcome to Issue 84 of the FSC Policy Update.
 This article outlines legislative and regulatory developments in the superannuation, investments, financial advice, tax, technology and innovation sectors, plus more.
+Learn about what’s impacting the financial services industry below.
+Click on the topic of interest below to read more.

 The 2024 FSC Diversity Survey found that women comprise 27% of investment teams amongst respondent fund managers.
 This compares to investment team representation of 25% in the first year the survey was conducted, 27% in the 2022 survey and 29% in the 2023 survey.
 The survey of 18 global and domestic fund manager members found that all wanted to improve diversity in investment teams, with the majority (94%) tracking gender diversity statistics within their organisation and 72% tracking gender diversity within their investment teams.
 Read more